Journalist and photographer with passion for the Middle East

 terrorist attacks in Istanbul for online, radio and print news outlets.

-As a fellow of the German Heinz-Kühn-Stiftung, Tobias conducted a six-weeks research trip to the Kurdistan Region of Iraq in September and October 2018.
+As a fellow of the German foundation Heinz-Kühn-Stiftung, Tobias conducted a six-weeks research trip to the Kurdistan Region of Iraq in September and October 2018.
+His report was published in the foundation's year book.

 In his Bachelor thesis, Tobias analysed in a qualitative research how German foreign correspondents in Istanbul used Social Media to cover the failed coup d'état of July 15, 2016.